Skip to content

 person_data = people.get_person_dict(person_id)

-for feature_name, expected_vals in expected_values.items():
+for feature_name, values in expected_values.items():

 actual_val = person_data.get(feature_name, "")

-if actual_val and actual_val not in expected_vals:
+if actual_val and actual_val not in values:

 issues.append(